-Pre-/co-requisites: LANG 1130 is open to UST undergraduates of non-Chinese speaking background (including exchange students) and for complete beginners only.
+Pre-/co-requisites: LANG 1133 is open to UST undergraduates of Chinese language background (including exchange students) and for complete beginners only.
+This course is restricted to students with Chinese language backgrounds but have no prior knowledge in the Cantonese dialect.
 No pre-requisites and co-requisites are required.